 Connecticut - began performing marriages of same-sex couples on Nov 12, 2008.

 Iowa - Same-sex marriage in Iowa became legal on April 27, 2009.

-Vermont - will allow same-sex marriage starting Sept 1, 2009.
+Vermont - legalized civil unions in 2000, and marriage equality became law on Sept 1, 2009.
 After this date no further civil unions will be created.
 Civil unions created prior to this date will retain their status, but these couples will have the option of entering a marriage.